nickgkan/3d_diffuser_actor/README.md

 <img src="fig/sota_rlbench.png" alt="input image" width="33%"/>
 </div>

+### Evaluate the pre-trained weights
+First, donwload the weights and put under `train_logs/`

+* For RLBench, run the bashscripts to test the policy.
+See [Getting started with RLBench](./docs/GETTING_STARTED_RLBENCH.md#step-3-test-the-policy) for detail.
+* For CALVIN, you can run [this bashcript](./scripts/test_trajectory_calvin.sh).

-Our released model weights of 3D Diffuser Actor assume input quaternions are in `wxyz` format.
+**Important note:** Our released model weights of 3D Diffuser Actor assume input quaternions are in `wxyz` format.
 Yet, we didn't notice that CALVIN and RLBench simulation use different quaternion formats (`wxyz` and `xyzw`).
 We have updated our code base with an additional argument `quaternion_format` to switch between these two formats.
-We have verify the change by re-training and testing 3D Diffuser Actor on GNFactor with `xyzw` quaternions.
-The model achieves similar performance as the released one.
+We have verified the change by re-training and testing 3D Diffuser Actor on GNFactor with `xyzw` quaternions.
+The model achieves similar performance as the released checkpoint.
 Please see this [post](https://github.com/nickgkan/3d_diffuser_actor/issues/3#issue-2164855979) for more detail.

 For users to train 3D Diffuser Actor from scratch, we update the training scripts with the correct `xyzw` quaternion format.
 For users to test our released model, we keep the `wxyz` quaternion format in the testing scripts ([Peract](./online_evaluation_rlbench/eval_peract.sh), [GNFactor](./online_evaluation_rlbench/eval_gnfactor.sh)).

-### Evaluate the pre-trained weights
-First, donwload the weights and put under `train_logs/`

-* For RLBench, run the bashscripts to test the policy.
-See [Getting started with RLBench](./docs/GETTING_STARTED_RLBENCH.md#step-3-test-the-policy) for detail.
-* For CALVIN, you can run [this bashcript](./scripts/test_trajectory_calvin.sh).

 # Getting started